JetBrains/teamcity-documentation/topics/configuring-connections.md

 * Creating [projects](creating-and-editing-projects.md), [build configurations](creating-and-editing-build-configurations.md), and [VCS roots](configuring-vcs-roots.md) from a JetBrains Space repository.
 * Starting builds on [merge requests](pull-requests.md#JetBrains+Space+Merge+Requests) created in a JetBrains Space repository.

-You can employ two types of Space connections:
+There are two ways to configure Space connections:

-* Automatic connections — TeamCity configures read-only Space [applications](https://www.jetbrains.com/space/extensibility/external/#applications) with all required permissions and installs them to your Space instance.
+* Automatically — TeamCity configures read-only Space [applications](https://www.jetbrains.com/space/extensibility/external/#applications) with all required permissions and installs them to your Space instance.
-* Manual connections — requires you to manually create and install Space applications, and set up connection properties in TeamCity.
+* Manually — requires you to manually create and install Space applications, then set up connection settings in TeamCity.

 ### Automatic Connections